-- Activities/services which do not attempt to become self-supporting where the potential exists through fees or other feasible income-producing activities. - Activities of a purely social nature, which do not address the needs of disadvantaged groups. - Activities which are eligible for support from state-wide or regional parent bodies.
+- Activities/services which do not attempt to become self-supporting where the potential exists through fees or other feasible income-producing activities. - Activities of a purely social nature, which do not address the needs of disadvantaged groups. - Activities which are eligible for support from state-wide or regional parent bodies. - In the second round of funding each financial year, community groups that received funding in the first round of grants.

-Other Financial Assistan ce Amount Allocated (\$) Financial Assistance - Other 20,000
+Other Financial Assistance Amount Allocated (\$) Financial Assistance - Other 20,000

 Council will consider applications for financial assistance at ordinary meetings twice per year.
 Before considering applications for financial assistance, Council will make a public call for applications.
 Generally, the calls for applications will take place in February and August of each year.
-Financial assistance donations are made within each financial year, and recipients must accept payment of funds within six (6) months of being notified of their successful application.
+Financial assistance grants are made within each financial year, and recipients must accept payment of funds within six (6) months of being notified of their successful application.
 Funds unclaimed after 6 months are taken to be forfeited.